nicklockwood/ShapeScript/docs/mac/literals.md

 ## Vectors and Tuples

 A sequence of values separated by spaces defines a [tuple](https://en.wikipedia.org/wiki/Tuple).
+A tuple of numeric values is also known as a *vector*.

+Vectors are used in ShapeScript to represent positions, colors, sizes and rotations.
 Many [commands](https://github.com/nicklockwood/ShapeScript/blob/develop/Help/commands.md) in ShapeScript accept a vector argument, and you can pass a tuple to these commands directly:

 ```swift
 translate 1 0 0
 ```

-But you can also [define](symbols.md) a tuple value to use later:
+You can also [define](symbols.md) a tuple value to use later:

 ```swift
 define size 1 1 0.5